-The baselines are the lines that extend along a county's coast from which is measured a country's costal waters or territorial sea (defined below).
+The baselines are the lines that extend along a county's coast from which is measured a country's costal waters or territorial waters (defined below).
 The other maritime zones are also measures from the baselines.
-The Convention defines the two methods for determining the baselines: the normal baseline and the straight baselines.
+The Convention defines the methods for determining the baselines: the normal baseline and the straight baseline.

-3 As of January 10, 2014, www.un.org/Depts/los/reference_files/status2010.pdf
+3 As of January 10, 2014, www.un.org/Depts/los/reference_files/status2010.pdf.

-4 See the preface to the draft of the Maritime Zones Act 5773-2013 page 4.
-See also the agreement between the government of Israel and the government of Cyprus regarding the delimitation of the EEZ from December 17, 2010.
+4 See the foreword to the draft of the Law the Maritime Zones 5773-2013 page 4.
+See also the agreement between the government of Israel and the government of Cyprus regarding the demarcation of the EEZ from December 17, 2010.

-Section 3 of the Interpretation Law, 5741-1981 specifies that the "coastal waters" (territorial sea of Israel) extend from "the low water point on the coast".
+Paragraph 3 of the Law of Interpretation, 5741-1981 specifies that the "coastal waters" (territorial waters of Israel) extend from "the low water point on the coast".
 In other words, in the current legal situation, the baseline for measuring maritime zones is the normal baseline.
-Nonetheless, according to the words of explanation of the Maritime Zones Bill, 5775-2014 (herein: Maritime Zones Bill), there is a desire to change the system to one of straight baselines.
+Nonetheless, according to the explanation of the proposed Law of Maritime Zones, 5775-2014 (herein: the proposed Maritime Zones Law), there is a desire to change the system to one of straight baselines.
 It appears that policy makers in Israel are aware of the fact that the geographic characteristics of Israel's coast are not suited to the system of straight baselines according to the Convention.
-However, according to the Bill's words of exlanation, Israel is basing itself on the practices of neighboring countries in the region.
+However, according to the proposal's foreword, Israel is basing itself on the practices of neighboring countries in the region.
 Figure 15.2 illustrates the straight baselines for Israel.